MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-ndis-selective-suspend.md

 # Standardized INF Keywords for NDIS Selective Suspend

 > [!NOTE]
-> Selective Suspend related keyword are for tranditional NDIS miniport driver only.
+> Selective Suspend related keywords are for traditional NDIS miniport driver use only.
 They are deprecated in [Network Adapter WDF Class Extension (NetAdapterCx)](../netcx/index.md) and must not be used by its client drivers.

+The following standardized INF keywords are defined to enable, disable, and configure parameters for NDIS selective suspend on a miniport driver:

 [**\*SelectiveSuspend** INF Keyword](#selectivesuspend-inf-keyword)